alec-gibson/nvim-tetris/README.md

 nvim-tetris is a work-in-progress, and is not feature complete.

+You can install the plugin just like any other Neovim plugin.
+I personally use [vim-plug](https://github.com/junegunn/vim-plug).

+After installing, you can launch a game of Tetris using the `:Tetris` command.

 ## Controls
 - Left Arrow: move left
 - Right Arrow: move right